Ultimatum (game show): Bonus round

+Seasons 1 and 2

-The bonus round pitted the winner of the standard game against the collective brain power of the eliminated contestants, with a bit of a twist: for each life the winner had remaining at the end of the game, they could eliminate an opponent, meaning they would not be allowed to help the rest answer the question.
+The winner would first choose a category from the board.
+Then, for each life they had remaining at the end of the game, they could eliminate an opponent of their choice, meaning they would not be allowed to help the rest answer the question.
 In this fashion, if a winner had all three lives left, the bonus round would effectively be one-on-one.

+The winner was then placed in a soundproof booth and a four-way multiple choice question of the selected topic was given to the active opponents.
+They had 10 seconds to discuss among themselves and then give an answer.
+Then the winner was released and also given 10 seconds to answer it.

+The prize in this round was CA$4,000, which was split amongst those who have answered correctly: CA$500 for each opponent and the rest for the winner.

+Season 3

-Later in the run, the bonus round was altered; the contestant chose a category, and was read a question.
-They had 10 seconds to think and, if they answered correctly, won CA$1,000.
+Only the winner was given a question of their selected topic.
+They still had 10 seconds to think and, if they answered correctly, won CA$1,000.

+Weekly ranking

+At the end of each week, whoever won the most money in the group became the week's ultimate winner.
+In the first two seasons, the ultimate winner would return in the next week.
+If two or more players tied for first place, the whole group would return in the next week.
+In Season 3, if this happened, an open-ended toss-up question was given to all tied players, and whoever buzzed in with the right answer would be the ultimate winner.

 Tournament play

-On several occasions during the run, a multi-week tournament would be held.
+In Season 3, five six-week themed tournament were held—between Uniformed Professions, Families (twice in a row), Artists and Generations, respectively.
 The five contestants played every day from Monday through Friday, with the player who won the most money invited back for the finals.
 Then four additional weeks would be played each with five new contestants.
 When five finalists had been crowned, those finalists played an additional week against each other, with the winner of the finals receiving CA$40,000.

+In the two "Families" tournaments, teams of three family members would compete, though only one member could represent the family in each show's first round.
+If that member moved on to the bonus round, their whole team could confer in answering the question.